ORP Mazur (1954)

+ORP Mazur was a Polish Cold War-era submarine, originally the Soviet M-236, one of six M-XV-series (Project 96) vessels of the M type acquired by Poland.
+It displaced 283 t surfaced and 353 t submerged, with its primary armament consisting of four 533 mm torpedoes launched from four internal torpedo tubes.
+The submarine achieved a surface speed exceeding 15 kn, with a range of 4500 nmi at 8 kn.

 Launched on 19 June 1948 at Krasnoye Sormovo Factory No. 112 in Gorky and completed at the Sudomekh Shipyard in Leningrad, it entered service with the Soviet Navy on 19 October 1948, assigned to the Baltic Fleet.
 In 1954, Poland leased the vessel, commissioning it into the Polish Navy on 25 September 1954.
 Designated with pennant numbers M-101, P-101, and later 302, it served extensively until decommissioned on 15 March 1965 and was subsequently scrapped.